Travel China by high speed train and you’ll never look back!

 Cheryl & Jim R

 Development of China’s Railway System in the Past 30 Years

 Thirty years ago the acclaimed travel writer Paul Theroux spent a year travelling around China by train.
 He wrote a book about his experience and the book became an instant bestseller.
 Titled Riding the Iron Rooster, the book ends with a chapter named “The Train to Tibet”.
 Theroux predicted in the book that it would be impossible for the Chinese to build a railway to Tibet due to insurmountable climatic and geological challenges including permafrost.
 Twenty years later the Chinese achieved what he thought to be impossible.

 Not only that, the Chinese for the past 20 years have been on a building spree expanding the country’s rail network and upgrading existing railways.
 The world’s longest high-speed rail line opened in China on December 25, 2012, running 2,298 kilometres (1,428 miles) between Beijing and Guangzhou.
-The total length of China’s high speed rail network has reached 20,000 kilometres by September of 2016, which makes up 60% of the world’s total, and would go up to 38,000 kilometres by 2025.
+The total length of China’s high speed rail network has reached 29,000 kilometres by the end of 2018, which makes up more than two thirds of the world’s total, and would go up to 30,000 kilometres by 2020.

 The new developments make it possible for tour operators like Laurus Travel to design new tours incorporating inter-city travel by train.
 We no longer have to worry about smelly bathrooms and other discomforts associated with train travel of the old days.
 The passengers won’t have to drag their suitcase up and down long flights of stairs as the train stations serving high-speed rail are all brand new, equipped with facilities commonly found at major international airports.